kislerdm/github-downloader/README.md

 # GitHub Simple Downloader

-It is often required to fetch few modules of the codebase from a bulky mono-repo.
-Unfortunately github doesn't permit for such operation directly.
-It provides an API endpoints to achieve that objective though.
+**Motivation**: It is often required to fetch a couple of codebase modules from bulky monorepo.
+Unfortunately standard [git client](https://git-scm.com/) doesn't permit for such operation directly.
+Github provides a set of API endpoints to achieve that objective though.

-*The repo contains the codebase of the CLI tool* to download part of the codebase, either a file/blob, or directory/tree from a github repository.
+*The repo contains the codebase of the CLI tool* to download part of the codebase: either a file/blob, or directory/tree from a github repository.

 ## How to use

 ### Note

-[cURL](https://curl.se/) is required to be install in your OS.
+- [cURL](https://curl.se/) is required to be install in your OS

+- The tool was not tested in windows

 ### Steps

-1. Download the binary and copy it to `/usr/bin/` or `/usr/local/bin`:
+1. Install the app by downloading the binary and copying it to `/usr/local/bin`:

 ```bash
 todo
 ```
 2.

-- Run to see the man/help:
+- Run to see the help:

 ```bash
 github-downloader -h